curtsheller/notes/MeiliSearch/install.md

 ## Updating

- For local and production you can safely delete current meilisearch versio without a dump and simply install the latest version of Meilisearch required.
+ For local and production you can safely delete current meilisearch version without a dump and simply install the latest version of Meilisearch required.

  ```